Aliases for NDE1 Gene

 External Ids for NDE1 Gene

 This gene encodes a member of the nuclear distribution E (NudE) family of proteins.
 The encoded protein is localized at the centrosome and interacts with other centrosome components as part of a multiprotein complex that regulates dynein function.
 This protein plays an essential role in microtubule organization, mitosis and neuronal migration.
-Mutations in this gene cause lissencephaly 4, a disorder characterized by lissencephaly, severe brain atrophy, microcephaly, and severe mental retardation.
+Mutations in this gene cause lissencephaly 4, a disorder characterized by lissencephaly, severe brain atrophy, microcephaly, and severe cognitive disability.
 Alternative splicing results in multiple transcript variants. [provided by RefSeq, Mar 2012]

 GeneCards Summary for NDE1 Gene

-UniProtKB/Swiss-Prot for NDE1 Gene
+UniProtKB/Swiss-Prot Summary for NDE1 Gene

 Required for centrosome duplication and formation and function of the mitotic spindle.
 Essential for the development of the cerebral cortex.
 May regulate the production of neurons by controlling the orientation of the mitotic spindle during division of cortical neuronal progenitors of the proliferative ventricular zone of the brain.
 Orientation of the division plane perpendicular to the layers of the cortex gives rise to two proliferative neuronal progenitors whereas parallel orientation of the division plane yields one proliferative neuronal progenitor and a post-mitotic neuron.
 A premature shift towards a neuronal fate within the progenitor population may result in an overall reduction in the final number of neurons and an increase in the number of neurons in the deeper layers of the cortex.